Blairnation/Amazon-scraper/README.md

 ## Handling Errors

-- Ensure to handle errors gracefully both on the backend and frontend to provide a smooth user experience.
+- Errors are handled gracefully both on the backend and frontend to provide a smooth user experience.

 ## Note